Academic, Peer-reviewed Publications

 Extending uptake in practice: The influence of ideology, prior knowledge, and motivation in the discovery of ozone depletion by CFCs (Article targeted toward Journal of Business and Technical Communication)

 Preparing disciplinary writing mentors: An examination of the relationship between prior experience and pedagogical approach.
-(Article targeted toward Journal of Research in Science Teaching)
+(Article targeted toward Research in the Teaching of English)

 Changing Demographics, Changing Rhetorics: Rethinking Genre Instruction in Higher Education.
 (2016, May).
 Becoming an insider: Learning the rhetorical moves of the scientific proposal.
 Paper presented at the Rhetoric Society of America Conference, Atlanta, GA.